 ‘A worrying fact shows that lost pets remain a structural problem that requires greater intervention and cooperation from all agents involved to reduce this figure and to ensure the welfare of dogs and cats in our society.’

 Millions of lost pets end up abandoned annually in the US, as reported by the American Veterinary Medical Association (AVMA—surveyed every five years since 1986) and the American Pet Products Association.
-A part of them are acquired as gifts for Christmas and Valentine’s Day, but months later, the owners lose interest in them.
+Some of them are acquired as gifts for Christmas and Valentine’s Day, but months later, the owners lose interest in them.

 Although since 2008, there has been a decrease in the number of dogs and cats collected by the protective societies in America, it is still a moderate decrease.
 The figure, which last year was more than 137,000 abandoned pets, is still very high.

 Lost pets in America: the outlook is improving, but many dogs and cats are left on the streets.

 However, a significant number of pets that arrive at a shelter does not really correspond to the rate of pet abandonment, which shows a loss.
 In fact, 20.4% of animals collected in shelters could return home only when they are identified.
 So it is essential that a microchip properly identifies dogs and cats to locate their owners.